Tips for smarter, cheaper imports

 Example

-You temporarily export fabrics from the EU to a Chinese garment factory.
+You temporarily export fabrics from the EU to a garment factory in India.
 There your fabrics are turned into clothes.
 You then re-import the clothes into the EU.
 You do not have to pay import duties on the value of the fabrics you previously temporarily exported.

 Customs warehouse